aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

-If you want to list calculation in particular you can follow the indications present at the end of the output: specify the `aiida.calculations` group as an argument of the command.
+If you want to list all calculations, you can follow the instructions at the end of the output: specify the `aiida.calculations` group as an argument of the command.
-If you do, you will get a long list of *entry points* (the official label that univocally identifies a plugin within AiiDA), among which you should be able to see the `arithmetic.add`:
+This will output a long list of _entry points_, strings that are used to identify each plugin within AiiDA.
+In this list you should be able to see the `arithmetic.add` entry point identifier, which identifies the calculation job we want to run:

 ```{code-block} console